clicktx/p5-Mojolicious-Plugin-LocaleTextDomainOO/README.md

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
 See [perlartistic](https://metacpan.org/pod/perlartistic).

+# LICENSE of Mojolicious::Plugin::I18N

+Mojolicious::Plugin::LocaleTextDomainOO uses Mojolicious::Plugin::I18N code.
+Here is LICENSE of Mojolicious::Plugin::I18N

+This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.